aasensio/solarnet19/README.md

 ## Notebook
 A notebook with some examples of simple regressions with neural networks and a classification can be found in the repository.
 They use the deep learning package PyTorch for the training.
+The notebook can also be found on Google Collab on https://bit.ly/2Kh35Kv.

 ## Exercises
 You can experiment with the previous notebook to understand